Good News for the Privileged

 Then the mother of the sons of Zebedee came to [Jesus] with her sons and, kneeling before him, she asked a favor of him.
 And he said to her, “What do you want?”
 She said to him, “Declare that these two sons of mine will sit, one at your right hand and one at your left, in your kingdom.”
 But Jesus answered, “You do not know what you are asking.
 Are you able to drink the cup that I am about to drink?”
 (Matt.
 20:20-22)

 Jesus says it’s not his benefit to grant, that it’s set aside “for those for whom it has been prepared by my Father” (Matt.
 20:23).
-The other ten disciples get mad when they hear about the brothers’ request, and here too I recognize the furor of prep-school parents storming into the college counseling office, mad over rumors that other parents’ kids are getting special treatment.
+The other ten disciples get angry when they hear about the brothers’ request.
+Here too I recognize the furor of prep-school parents storming into the college counseling office, mad over rumors that other parents’ kids are getting special treatment.

-Jesus has an answer for them all: the old, earthly system of specialness and privilege and calling in a favor isn’t how things work in the kingdom that God is getting started through Jesus’ life, death, and resurrection.
+Jesus has an answer for them all: the old, earthly system of specialness and privilege and calling in favors isn’t how things work in the kingdom that God is getting started through Jesus’ life, death, and resurrection.
 As Jesus explains,

 “You know that the rulers of the Gentiles [here I think of the college counselors, the admissions teams, the scholarship committees, the systems of educational privilege] lord it over them [here, perhaps, the desperate applicants and their parents], and their great ones are tyrants over them.
 It will not be so among you; but whoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many.”
 (Matt.
 20:25-28)